 - Hectares of farmland and jungle

-- A (warm) ocean ripe for scuba diving and snorkeling
+- A (warm) ocean to surf, snorkel and/or scuba in

-- Deep sea fishing on the “Tuna Coast”
+- Prime deep sea fishing on the “Tuna Coast”

-If nature is what you’re looking for, you’ll definitely find it here someday.
+If nature is what you’re looking for, you’ll definitely find it here.

 - Horseback riding